LordWorm1996/DormNet/README.md

 ## Troubleshoot

-- If you're on Debian 12 or older you need to install rustup's latest version from the web because the apt cargo package is outdated `https://rustup.rs/`
+- If you're on Debian 12 or older you need to install rustup's latest version from the web because the apt cargo package is outdated `https://rustup.rs/` not tested on newer versions but if you get messages like cargo is out of date then install rustup from the web
-- If you're on Arch this issue
+- If you're on Arch this issue is not revelant as they are always up to date